boonaki/squaretag/README.md

 # Square Tag
 The goal of this game is to tag the square!
 The square will be running away from your cursor.
+This game is not available on mobile devices due to game beign cursor dependent.

 **Link to project:** https://squaretag.netlify.app/